 - Add the chicken or vegetable stock.

 - Bring to a boil.
 Reduce heat and simmer for about 15-20 minutes or until the potatoes are soft.
-Drain the potatoes.

-- Add the butter and the spices.
+- Drain.
+Add the butter and the spices.